-NPTEL Course: https://onlinecourses.nptel.ac.in/noc22_cs98/course
+NPTEL Course: https://onlinecourses.nptel.ac.in/noc22\cs98/course

-Topics relevant to "SKILL DEVELOPMENT": Assignment implementations in software, batch wise presentations for developing Skill Development through Participative Learning techniques.
-This is attained through assessment component mentioned in course handout.
+presentations for "SKILL DEVELOPMENT": Assignment implementations in software, batch wise developing Skill Development through Participative Learning techniques.
+This is assessment component mentioned in course handout.

 Catalogue Dr. Sandeep Albert Mathias

-prepared by prepared by
+prepared by

 Recommended BOS NO: 12th BOS, held on 04/08/2021

 by the Board of

 Studies on

 Date of Approval Academic Council Meeting No. 16, Dated 23/10/2021

-by the Academic by the Academic
+by the Academic

 Council

-Course Code: Course Title: .I NET Full Stack Develop ment CSE3152 L- P- C 2 2 3 Version No. 1.0 Course Pre- requisites Nil Anti-requisites CSE3151 Java Full Stack Developmer nt Course Description This advanced level course enables students to perform full stack development using .NET, with emphasis on employability skills.
+Course Code: Course Title: .I NET Full Stack Develop ment CSE3152 L- P- C 2 2 3 Version No. 1.0 Course Pre- requisites Nil Anti-requisites CSE3151 Java Full Stack Developmen t Course Description This advanced level course enables students to perform full stack development using .NET, with emphasis on employability skills.
 The key technologies used for Full Stack development is based on either Java technology or .NET technology.
 In this course, the focus is on using .NET and the related technologies/tools like C#, ASP.NET, Entity Framework Core, etc. On successful completion of this course, the student shall be able to pursue a career in full-stack development.
-The students shall develop strong problem-solving skills as part of this course.
-Course Objectives DotNET FULL S of the course is to famil STACK Development ar arning techniques. - of Course Outcomes 1] Practice the 2] Show web ap 3]Solve simple completion of the couuse of C# for developing polications using Entity web applications that pts of ASP.NET to deve ng a small ap / Framework. use SQL and plication [Applicat ASP.NET [Applic tion] [Applic cation] ition] Course Content: Module 1 C# Programming for Full Stack Development Project Programmir ng 10 Ses ssions Topics: •
+The students shall develop strong problem-solving skills as part of this course. eed for logy.
+In like C#, urse, Course Objectives DotNET FULL S of the course is to famili STACK Development an arning techniques. - of Course Outcomes On successful completion of the course the students shall be able to: 1] Practice the use of C# for developing a small application [Application] 2] Show web applications using Entity Framework.
+[Application] 3]Solve simple web applications that use SQL and ASP.NET [Application] 4] Apply concepts of ASP.NET to develop a Full Stack application.
+[Application] tion] Course Content: Module 1 C# Programming for Full Stack Development Project Programmir ng 10 Ses ssions Topics: •